davidycliao/flaiR/README.md

 you can refer to the research article ‘[Contextual String Embeddings for Sequence Labeling](https://aclanthology.org/C18-1139.pdf)’ and the official [manual](https://flairnlp.github.io) written for its Python implementation.

-The community support for more languages is rapidly expanding.
-This unofficial platform provides R users with documentation, examples, and tutorials for using Flair NLP.
+{flaiR} unofficial platform provides R users with documentation, examples, and tutorials for using Flair NLP.
 The goal is to make it easier for R users to access the powerful NLP tools provided by Flair NLP.